Cooper Triples in Attractive Three-Component Fermions: Implication for Hadron-Quark Crossover

 {Note that a Cooper triple can be defined as a state in which the corresponding pole energy $\Omega+3\mu=-E_{\rm B}^{\rm M}$ is negative at positive $\mu$ and its absolute value is also smaller than $3\mu$.
 This is why the regime $E_{\rm B}^{\rm M}\ll \mu$ is consistent with the presence of Cooper triples.}

-{Let us focus hereafter} on symmetric three-component fermions ($m\equiv m_{\rm r}=m_{\rm g}=m_{\rm b}$ and $\mu\equiv\mu_{\rm r}=\mu_{\rm g}=\mu_{\rm b}$) in {one} dimension. {For this system,} we determine the temperature $T^*$ where the in-medium binding energy disappears; {the result is} shown in Fig.~\ref{fig1}.
-Although $T^*$ does not {imply the presence of any kind of phase transition}, it is {still worth knowing.} Indeed, this temperature is qualitatively equivalent to the mean-field critical temperature {that can be regarded in the context of} the BCS-BEC crossover as the temperature where preformed Cooper pairs appear {incoherently} due to the strong two-body attraction~\cite{Zwerger,Randeria,Strinati,Ohashi}.
+{\it Results and discussions---} {Let us focus hereafter} on symmetric three-component fermions ($m\equiv m_{\rm r}=m_{\rm g}=m_{\rm b}$ and $\mu\equiv\mu_{\rm r}=\mu_{\rm g}=\mu_{\rm b}$) in {one} dimension.
+We determine the temperature $T^*$ where $E_{\rm B}^{\rm M}$ disappears; {the result is} shown in Fig.~\ref{fig1}.
+Although $T^*$ does not {imply the presence of any kind of phase transition}, it is {still worth knowing.} Indeed, $T^*$ is qualitatively equivalent to the mean-field critical temperature {that can be regarded in the context of} the BCS-BEC crossover as the temperature where preformed Cooper pairs appear {incoherently} due to the strong two-body attraction~\cite{Zwerger,Randeria,Strinati,Ohashi}.
 In the numerical calculation we take $E_{\rm B}^{\rm M}=10^{-2}E_{\rm B}$ and $\delta=10^{-3}E_{\rm B}$ since $\Omega=0$ has a singularity due to the edge of continuum. {We confirmed that our {estimate of $T^*$ is practically} unchanged for smaller $\delta$.}

-{We now summarize the properties of the three-body bound state in vacuum.} From the summation of the diagrams shown in Fig.~\ref{fig2}, one can obtain the renormalization group flow of $g_3$ as

-indicating the asymptotic freedom, {together} with the emergence of {an} additional {momentum scale $\Lambda$ after the integration with respect to the momentum scale $\lambda$ at which one probes $g_3$.
-Then, after} analytically performing the momentum integration in $T_3(P,\Omega_+)$ {in vacuum~\cite{note1} and finding the negative energy pole, we obtain